HOW DO I GET MY HEALTH BACK ON TRACK AFTER RAMADAN?

 Prophet Muhammad (peace be upon him) suggests that the best time to perform wet cupping is on the 17th, 19th and 21st day of the lunar month.
 Just as the gravitational pull of the moon affects the tide in the ocean, the moon also affects the flow of our blood!

 Now that you know how Hijama works and its benefits, take the next step by calling us on (02) 9793 8840 or BOOK ONLINE to experience this prophetic treatment first hand.

 How Much Does It Cost To Have A Hijama/Wet Cupping Treatment?

 Hijama treatment costs $85 including the disposable Hijama cups.
 We generally apply 7-9 cups for women and 9-11 cups for men.

 Check out our Hijama FAQ to learn more about Hijama.

 Why Am I Feeling Down After Ramadan?

-Yes, you may have reduced your exercise levels and over-indulged on food during the month of Ramadan.
-Your clothes may not fit as they used to and your number on the scales is a little higher than before.
-OR Perhaps you’re experiencing a feeling of guilt thinking ‘I should’ve done more’ with my own spiritual connection with God, service to my family or community.
+Yes, you may have reduced your exercise levels and over-indulged in food during the month of Ramadan.
+Your clothes may not fit as they used to, and your number on the scales is a little higher than before.
+OR Perhaps you’re experiencing a feeling of guilt, thinking, ‘I should’ve done more’ with my own spiritual connection with God, service to my family or community.

 LET THE TEAM OF EXPERT HEALTH PROFESSIONALS AT MASNAD HEALTH CLINIC GET YOU BACK ON TRACK

-As Health Professionals, we really believe prevention and early treatment are the best investments you can do for your body.
-Masnad Health Clinic has a team of expert health professionals from Physiotherapists, Chiropractors, Remedial Massage Therapists, Dietitians, Psychologists, Podiatrists, Speech Pathologists and Occupational Therapists who would love to help you get back on track.
+As Health Professionals, we really believe prevention and early treatment are the best investments you can make for your body.
+Masnad Health Clinic has a team of expert health professionals, from Physiotherapists, Chiropractors, Dietitians and Hijama/Wet Cupping therapists who would love to help you get your health back on track.